 While many other parts of the country begin pulling out winter coats and boots as the world around them turns white, those on the tropical island of Kauai relish in white sand beaches and icy cold shave ice treats.
 Winter on Kauai is like returning to an everlasting summer, where warm sunny skies fill each day.
 As an added bonus, the temperature cools on winter evenings, providing a welcome respite from the heat of the day.
-Winter on Kauai coincides with whale watching season and holiday festivities cropping up around the island, adding additional options for fun on the itinerary.
+Winter on Kauai coincides with whale watching season and holiday festivities cropping up around the island, offering additional options for fun on the itinerary.
 Winter may seem like a long way off, but its cold gray days will be here before you know it.
 Plan your Kauai winter getaway today so you can dream of eternal summer days even as the season comes to a close!

 Top Kauai Sights